TRANSPARENCY IN SUPPLY CHAINS ACT OF 2010 AND THE UK MODERN SLAVERY ACT

 TaylorMade is committed to conducting business in a legal, ethical and responsible manner, and we expect the same commitment from our suppliers.
-This disclosure describes TaylorMade’s efforts to ensure that the goods we make and sell are not produced by workers who are enslaved, coerced, or otherwise forced into servitude, or who have been victims of human trafficking.
+This disclosure describes TaylorMade’s global efforts to ensure that the goods we make and sell are not produced by workers who are enslaved, coerced, or otherwise forced into servitude, or who have been victims of human trafficking.
+On January 1, 2012, the California Transparency in Supply Chains Act of 2010 (SB 657) went into effect in the State of California.
+The UK Modern Slavery Act came into force in October 2015.
+These laws describe the information to be made available by manufacturers and retailers regarding their efforts (if any) to address the issue of slavery and human trafficking.

 TaylorMade makes significant efforts to verify the absence of forced labor and human trafficking in its supply chain, including the following: